 Looking ahead, I believe my experience patrolling in three different provinces and divisions - at many diverse ski areas ranging in size from a small “mom and pop” hill with two t-bars to several of Canada's largest destination resorts – provides me with the background and scope needed to be able to fully understand and appreciate the issues that our organization is currently facing.

 It's time our organization became recognized for the great work we do and to take a lead role in the provision of our services to the snow sliding public.
-To do this, we must first insure our organization is relevant to our customers/employers - the ski area operators.
+To do this, we must first ensure our organization is relevant to our customers/employers - the ski area operators.
 We must also remain relatable to the general public and to all our members.
 Times are continually changing and we must adapt to remain viable and successful in growing this wonderful volunteer organization.